saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 **Chapter 7: Orchestration Layer**
 Multi-agent coordination, production patterns.
 From isolated pilots to production deployment.

-**Chapter 8** introduces **Pillar 3 (GOALS™)**--how to measure operational success and maintain excellence.
+**Chapter 8** introduces **Pillar 3 (GOALS™)**—how to measure operational success and maintain excellence.

-**Chapters 9-10** provide the implementation roadmap--your 90-day transformation blueprint.
+**Chapters 9-10** provide the implementation roadmap—your 90-day transformation blueprint.

 ### The Bridge

 Sarah's team had the blueprint.
-The Architecture of Trust--three integrated pillars--provided the roadmap:
+The Architecture of Trust—three integrated pillars—provided the roadmap:

 **Pillar 1 (INPACT™)** defined what agents need (Chapters 0, 2).
 **Pillar 2 (7-Layer Architecture)** specifies how to build it (Chapters 1, 4-7).